-You also want a gym that suits your style in terms of schedule and access requirements.
+You also want a gym that suits your style regarding the schedule and access requirements.

-One of the reasons many people get into personal training is because of the promise of flexibility and self-governance of their time management.
+One of the reasons many people get into personal training is because of the promise of flexibility and self-governance in their time management.

-Some, on the other hand, like a preexisting structure that they can simply slot into.
-Sort of like having a 9-5 framework, but with the benefits of having a career in on-your-feet fitness.
+On the other hand, some like a preexisting structure that they can slot into.
+Sort of like having a 9-5 framework but with the benefits of having a career in on-your-feet fitness.

 You, of course, know yourself and can decide which gym works for your personality type, allowing you to be you.

 What Sort of Opportunities Are You Looking For?

 Knowing the personal benefits you want to derive from the fitness training industry will also set the tone for the type of gym you want to work in.